Artificial imagination

 Some researchers such as G. Schleis and M. Rizki have focused on using artificial neural networks to simulate artificial imagination.
 Another important project is being led by Hiroharu Kato and Tatsuya Harada at the University of Tokyo in Japan.
 They have developed a computer capable of translating a description of an object into an image, which could be the easiest way to define what imagination is.
 Their idea is based on the concept of an image as a series of pixels divided into short sequences that correspond to a specific part of an image.
-The scientists call this sequences “visual words” and those can be interpreted by the machine using statistical distribution to read an create an image of an object the machine has not encountered.
+The scientists call this sequences "visual words" and those can be interpreted by the machine using statistical distribution to read an create an image of an object the machine has not encountered.

 The topic of artificial imagination has garnered interest from scholars outside the computer science domain, such as noted communications scholar Ernest Bormann, who came up with the Symbolic Convergence Theory and worked on a project to develop artificial imagination in computer systems.
 An interdisciplinary research seminar organized by the artist Grégory Chatonsky on artificial imagination and postdigital art has taken place since 2017 at the Ecole Normale Supérieure in Paris.

-How to Build a Mind: Toward Machines with Imagination by Igor Aleksander is an academic book on the topic; Artificial Imagination, a roman à clef, a non-academic book supposedly written by an Artificial imagination system named Kalpanik S. and published by the "Center of Artificial Imagination, Inc." is the first known use of this term.

-Typical artificial imagination
+Use in interactive search

 The typical application of artificial imagination is for an interactive search.
 Interactive searching has been developed since the mid-1990s, accompanied by the World Wide Web's development and the optimization of search engines.
 Based on the first query and feedback from a user, the databases to be searched are reorganized to improve the searching results.

-How artificial imagination can contribute to interactive search

 Artificial imagination allows us to synthesize images and to develop a new image, whether it is in the database, regardless its existence in the real world.
 For example, the computer shows results that are based on the answer from the initial query.
 The user selects several relevant images, and then the technology analyzes these selections and reorganizes the images' ranks to fit the query.
 In this process, artificial imagination is used to synthesize the selected images and to improve the searching result with additional relevant synthesized images.
 This technique is based on several algorithms, including the Rocchio algorithm and the evolutionary algorithm.
 The Rocchio algorithm, locating a query point near relevant examples and far away from irrelevant examples, is simple and works well in a small system where the databases are arranged in certain ranks.
 The evolutionary synthesis is composed of two steps: a standard algorithm and an enhancement of the standard algorithm.
 Through feedback from the user, there would be additional images synthesized so as to be suited to what the user is looking for.